apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The filename to persist hostdb to on disk.

-.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 120
+.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 0

    Set the frequency (in seconds) to sync hostdb to disk.
+The default ``0`` turns off HostDB disk writing completely, to enable this set this value to something reasonable such as ``120``.

    Note: hostdb is syncd to disk on a per-partition basis (of which there are 64).
-   This means that the minumum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64
+   This means that the minumum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64.

 Logging Configuration
 =====================